raviatiitm/DL-Assignment-3/README.md

 It can be implemented using the following parameters:

--cell = LSTM or GRU or RNN
+- cell = LSTM or GRU or RNN

 - embedding_size = Embedding size required to get a representation of a character.